mvysny/karibu-testing/karibu-testing-v10/README.md

 > *Note*: this feature is unsupported for Java since Java lacks extension methods.

-Suppose you have a dynamic form which allows you to add multiple addresses, one of those being primary.
+Suppose you have a custom component: a form which allows you to add multiple addresses, one of those being primary.
 You'll have the following `AddressPanel` class:

 ```kotlin
 class AddressPanel : FormLayout() {